nataliemall/crop_acreages_from_DPR_reports/README.md

 choose a district, and run the script

-Bonus Step 4: Look at this script and run it for a little bit to see if it will start.Don't wait for the whole thing (it takes ~ 1 hour) .
+Bonus Step 4: Look at this script and run it for a little bit to see if it will start.
+Don't wait for the whole thing (it takes ~ 1 hour) .

 ```
 pur_data_with_comtrs.zip